-Top 10 Factors Contributing to Violent Crime-Updated-Crime in America.Net
+Top 10 Factors Contributing to Violent Crime-Updated in 2016-Crime in America.Net

 Leonard A. Sipes, Jr.

 Thirty-five years of speaking for national and state criminal justice agencies.
 Former Senior Specialist for Crime Prevention for the Department of Justice’s clearinghouse.
 Graduate-Johns Hopkins University.

 See a comprehensive overview of crime in the United states at http://www.crimeinamerica.net/crime-rates-united-states/